载体指南

 Kozak: Kozak consensus sequence.
 It is placed in front of the start codon of the ORF of interest because it is believed to facilitate translation initiation in eukaryotes.

-Regulatory protein: Tetracycline repressor (TetR) and a drug selection gene (such as puromycin resistance gene) linked by IRES linker.
+Regulatory protein: Tetracycline repressor (TetR) and a drug selection gene (such as puromycin resistance gene) linked by an IRES linker.
 Allows cells to express TetR protein and be resistant to the corresponding drug.
 In the absence of tetracycline or one of its analogs (e.g. doxycycline), TetR binds to TetO to repress transcription of downstream genes or small RNAs.
-In the presence of tetracycline or one of its analogs (e.g. doxycycline), TetR undergoes a conformational change and is no longer able to bind to TestO, thus allowing downstream genes or small RNAs to be transcribed.
+In the presence of tetracycline or one of its analogs, TetR undergoes a conformational change and is no longer able to bind to TetO, thus allowing downstream genes or small RNAs to be transcribed.

 3' LTR-ΔU3: A truncated version of the HIV-1 3' long terminal repeat that deletes the U3 region.
-This leads to the self-inactivation of the promoter activity of the 5' LTR upon viral vector integration into the host genome (since the 3' LTR is copied onto 5' LTR during viral integration).
+This leads to the self-inactivation of the promoter activity of the 5' LTR upon viral vector integration into the host genome (due to the fact that 3' LTR is copied onto 5' LTR during viral integration).
 The polyadenylation signal contained in 3' LTR-ΔU3 serves to terminates all upstream transcripts produced both during viral packaging and after viral integration into the host genome.

 SV40 early pA: Simian virus 40 early polyadenylation signal.
 It further facilitates transcriptional termination after the 3' LTR during viral RNA transcription during packaging.
 This elevates the level of functional viral RNA in packaging cells, thus improving viral titer.